 10. Be Gentle.

 Gentle touches are ways to offer love and show that you care.
 Intimate embraces don’t have to be reserved for the bedroom.
 I’m not talking major PDA, but rather subtle touches of affection.
-Hold hands, hug, give sweet kisses on the cheek or forehead, caress his/her arm, etc.
+Hold hands, hug, give sweet kisses on the cheek or forehead, caress his/her/their arm, etc.

 For Your Souls